surniaulula/wpsso/readme.txt

 == Screenshots ==

-01. The Essential and General Settings pages provide a simple, fast, and easy setup.
+01. The Essential, General, and Advanced settings pages provide all the options you may need, from simple blog sites to advanced e-commerce shops and everything in-between.

 == Changelog ==